Bluebonnets - The State Flower of Texas

 Harvesting The Seeds

 The one downside to having these plants in your yard is you cannot mow until they have finished the cycle of throwing the seeds.
-This is a plus to my teenage boy who mows!
+This is a plus to my teenage daughter who mows!
 So it's just how you look at it!

 Bluebonnet Reproduction CycleClick thumbnail to view full-size